-Whatfix enables you to visualize the branching in a Flow.
-This visualization provides a single view representation of the complete Flow that consists of all the branched Flows under the main Flow.
-You can also expand the branched Flows to view all the steps that have been included in that Flow.
+Whatfix enables you to visualize a branching in a Flow.
+The visualization provides a single representation of the complete Flow, including all the branched Flows under the main Flow.
+Expand the branched Flows to view all the steps that are part of the Flow.
+Visualization of branching helps you understand all the possible paths that an end user can choose based on different branching rules.

-Use the following steps to view the visualization of the Branching in a Flow,
+Use the following steps to view the visualization of the Branching in a Flow:

 Log in to the application where you want to create content, and then launch the Whatfix Studio.